President Abdelmadjid Tebboune is re-elected in a landslide in gas-rich Algeria

-ALGIERS, Algeria (AP) — President Abdelmadjid Tebboune has been named the winner of Algeria's presidential election, granting him another term leading the gas-rich North African nation five years after pro-democracy protests led to the ouster of his predecessor.
+ALGIERS, Algeria (AP) — Algerian President Abdelmadjid Tebboune has been named the victor in Algeria's presidential election, winning in a landslide marred by low voter turnout and claims of irregularities from his detractors in the gas-rich North African nation.

-In a result that surprised few observers internationally or in Algeria, the country's independent election authority on Sunday announced that Tebboune had won 94% of the vote, far outpacing his challengers Islamist Abdelali Hassani Cherif, who received only 3% and socialist Youcef Aouchiche, who got just 2.1%.
+The country’s independent election authority on Sunday announced that Tebboune had won 94.7% of Saturday's vote, far outpacing his challengers Islamist Abdelali Hassani Cherif, who received only 3.2% and socialist Youcef Aouchiche, who got just 2.2%.

-Election officials reported less than six million of the country's 24 million voters had turned out to vote on Saturday, perpetuating the low voter turnout rates that marred Tebboune's first term and raised questions about his popular support.
+In a country where the military has long played a decisive role in politics, Tebboune’s runaway victory will likely fuel claims made by pro-democracy activists who see elections as tools that political elites use to give off an appearance of popular support.

+Tebboune's reelection comes five years after weekly pro-democracy protests known as the “Hirak” led the military to oust his octogenarian predecessor Abdelaziz Bouteflika following two decades as president.

+His win surprised few observers internationally or in Algeria.
 Tebboune’s total vote share was far more than the 87% that Vladimir Putin won in Russia’s March elections and the 92% that Ilham Aliyev got in Azerbaijan’s February contest.
-Independent observers were not permitted in either Russia or Algeria.
+Independent observers were not permitted in Algeria.

-Tebboune's margin of victory far outpaces his 2019 victory, when he won 58% of the vote and his closest challenger nabbed 17%.

-Officials had yet to announce official turnout figures as of Sunday afternoon, though the preliminary totals did not correspond to provisional turnout figures announced late Saturday night, when the election authority said turnout had been 48% in Algeria and 19.6% for precincts abroad.
+Election officials reported 5.6 million of the country’s roughly 24 million voters had turned out to vote on Saturday.
+Such high abstention rates, which remain unofficial, would surpass the 2019 presidential election when 39.9% of the electorate participated.

+The election process outraged Tebboune's detractors.
+Activists and international organizations, including Amnesty International, railed against the campaign season's repressive atmosphere and the harassment and prosecutions of those involved in opposition parties, media organizations and civil society groups.
+Some denounced this election as a rubber stamp exercise that can only entrench the status quo.

 Algeria is Africa's largest country by area and, with almost 45 million people, it's the continent's second most populous after South Africa to hold presidential elections in 2024 — a year in which more than 50 elections are being held worldwide, encompassing more than half the world's population.